ArkadiusAlone/SantanderCodingTest/README.md

 # SantanderCodingTest
 SantanderCodingTest

+Hello,

+The application is a standard ASP.NET Core 6 application.
+To download the source code, use the command: git clone https://github.com/ArkadiusAlone/SantanderCodingTest.git
+After that, open the SantanderCodingTest.sln project using software like Visual Studio 2022 and run it.
+The application is equipped with Swagger, making it easier to test its functionality.

+If I had more time, I would focus on adding additional unit tests and integration tests.
+I believe the current implementation of mocking the HttpClient could be improved further.
+Other steps for enhancement would involve implementing caching, pagination if required, addressing performance optimizations, and expanding the scope of testing.

 Arkadiusz Durakiewicz.

-You should share a public repository with us, that should include a README.md file which describes how to run the application, any assumptions you have made, and any enhancements or changes you would make, given the time :

-Hello,

-The application is the standard ASP.NET Core 6 application.
-Use to downaload the source : git clone https://adres-repozytorium.git The using e.g Visual Studio 2022 open the SantanderCodingTest.sln project and run it.
-Application has the Swagger so it easier to test it.

-If I had more time I would add more unit test, integration tests.
-The mocking of HttpClient is not fully good written I think.
-More steps would be caching, paggination if neeeded, more performance improvments and tests.